micro-test-plus 4.1.0

 Detailed Description

-The µTest++ framework includes a collection of utility functions designed to simplify advanced string operations commonly required during test development.
-These functions support tasks such as partial string matching, splitting long strings for improved readability, and other manipulations that enhance the clarity and effectiveness of test code.
+These utilities simplify advanced string operations commonly required during test development.
+They support tasks such as partial string matching, splitting long strings for improved readability, and related manipulations that enhance the clarity and effectiveness of test code.

 Function Documentation